 2. Defenses

-Here at Las Vegas Defense Group, we have represented literally thousands of people charged with insurance fraud, including in workers’ compensation cases.
-In our experience, the following three defenses have proven very effective with Nevada prosecutors, judges, and juries at getting these charges reduced or dismissed.
+Here at Las Vegas Defense Group, we have represented thousands of individuals charged with insurance fraud, including those involved in workers’ compensation cases.
+In our experience, the following three defenses have proven highly effective in reducing or dismissing these charges with Nevada prosecutors, judges, and juries.

 1) You Had No Intent to Defraud